Great Western Cattle Trail: History

-The Texas Trail was used by the XIT Ranch for trail drives connecting Tascosa to Dodge City until 1885.
-Afterwards, the Northern Trail connected Buffalo Springs to the XIT range on Cedar Creek, 60 miles north of Miles City, Montana.
-The trail passed through Lamar, Colorado, Kit Carson, Colorado, and Lusk, Wyoming.
+A western extension of the trail was used by the XIT Ranch for trail drives connecting Tascosa to Dodge City until 1885.
+Afterwards, the northern portion of the trail connected Buffalo Springs to the XIT range on Cedar Creek, 60 miles north of Miles City, Montana.
+The trail passed through Lamar, Kit Carson, and Lusk.
 That trail was used from 1886 until 1897.
 Over a period of 3 months, some 10,000 to 12,500 steers were moved from the Yellow Houses, at the south end of the XIT Ranch, 1000 miles north to Cedar Creek.
 There they would graze for two years before being shipped to Chicago.